Get Schooled

 Are trade programs affordable?

-Generally, trade programs are much more affordable than tuition at a four-year college.
+Generally, trade programs are more affordable than tuition at a four-year college.
 With this in mind, students may find that they need some financial assistance to cover the full cost of their trade program.

 The cost of attending a trade school in your area will depend on a variety of factors, so if you’re interested in a school or program, be sure to do your research to understand its affordability.